yoannfleurydev/gitweb/README.md

 [![Build Status](https://travis-ci.com/yoannfleurydev/gitweb.svg?branch=master)](https://travis-ci.com/yoannfleurydev/gitweb#)

-> 💡 This README is in a 🚧 WIP 🚧 status like all the code in this repository.
 > Some of the flags and options are subject to change in the future.
 > Ideas are welcome.
 Ideas are bulletproof (V).